 Students must meet the following criteria to be eligible to apply for and hold an Undergraduate Student Research Award (USRA).
-NSERC encourages qualified Indigenous students to apply.
+NSERC encourages qualified Indigenous and Black students to apply for these awards.

 In addition to the information provided herein, please consult NSERC’s Program Guide for Students and Fellows and the Frequently Asked Questions for Applicants and Proposed Research Supervisors.